Midas1045/task-app2/README.md

 <p align="center"> <img width="900" height="715" alt="Screenshot 2026-04-04 192328" src="https://github.com/user-attachments/assets/36e865b3-5ad7-48f7-a3e5-d6a21c9f8602" />

-## Docker Installation and Image Creation
+## DOCKER INSTALLATION AND IMAGE CREATION
 Docker is a tool that packages your application and everything it needs to run — code, dependencies, libraries, settings — into a single unit called a container.

 Key Concepts include: